mayan-edms/Mayan-EDMS/docs/topics/installation.rst

     source venv/bin/activate
     pip install mayan-edms

-By default **Mayan EDMS** will create a single file SQLite_ database, which makes it very easy to start using **Mayan EDMS**.
+By default Mayan EDMS will create a single file SQLite_ database, which makes it very easy to start using Mayan EDMS.
 Populate the database with the project's schema doing:

 .. code-block:: bash